wavemotion-dave/A8DS/readme.md

 * KEY CLICK - if you want the mechanical key-click when using the virtual 800 keyboards.
 * EMULATOR TEXT - if you want a clean main screen with just the disk-drives shown, you can disable text.
 * KEYBOARD STYLE - select the style of virtual keyboard that you prefer.
+* CART TYPE - If you load a Cartridge via a .CAR file, it should automatically pick the right Cart type.
+If you load via a .ROM file it will take a guess but it might not be right - so you can override (and SAVE) it here.

 Using the X button, you can go to a second menu of options mostly for key handling.
 This menu allows you to map any DS key to any of the A8DS functions (joystick, keyboard, console switches and a few 'meta' commands such as smooth scrolling the screen some number of pixels).